Cookie Consent

 By clicking “Accept”, you agree to the storing of cookies on your device to enhance site navigation, analyze site usage, and assist in our marketing efforts.
 View our Privacy Policy for more information.

-A huge percentage of CLM implementations fail.
+According to Gartner's prediction, 50% of every first Contract Lifecycle Management (CLM) implementation attempt will fail in 2024.
 It’s easy to think this is because you didn’t choose the right fit or that the team jumped the gun on investing in a CLM too soon.
-However, usually the cause is the implementation itself; specifically, lack of strategic planning in the rollout of the new tool.

 Also read: 8 Top Contract Management Software Platforms

-• Establish an internal owner of the whole project within your team, who will be your SPOC with the CLM provider and who your team can reach out to with questions.
+• Establish an internal owner of the whole project within your team to be the SPOC with your CLM provider.
+This individual will collect questions from your team and relay them to the provider.

-• Set down tentative timeline expectations for implementation and free up availability of your team for training sessions.
+• Set tentative timeline expectations for the implementation and create time for team training sessions.

 • Evaluate your tech stack to figure out the integrations you need, such as Salesforce, Hubspot, etc.